abelectronicsuk/ABElectronics_Python_Libraries/IOPi/README.md

 **Parameters:**
 address: i2c address for the target device.
 0x20 to 0x27
 initialise (optional): True = direction set as inputs, pull-ups disabled, ports not inverted.
 False = device state unaltered., defaults to True
 bus (optional): I2C bus number (integer).
-If no value is set the class will try to find the i2c bus automatically using the device name
+If no value is set the class will try to find the i2c bus automatically using the device name.

 Functions:
 ----------